mideind/Tokenizer/README.rst

 separated by spaces.

-You can pass the option ``normalize=True`` to the function if you want the normalized form of punctuation tokens, such as Icelandic single and double quotes, and regularized hyphens.
+You can pass the option ``normalize=True`` to the function if you want the normalized form of punctuation tokens.
+Normalization outputs Icelandic single and double quotes („these“) instead of English-style ones ("these"), converts three-dot ellipsis ... to single character ellipsis …, and casts en-dashes – and em-dashes — to regular hyphens.

 The ``tokenizer.split_into_sentences()`` function is typically called in a ``for`` loop: